I was taking my dog for a walk. An older lady, had to be in her 60s, walked by swiftly carrying a shopping bag.

 You got the insecure guy who looks at his phone all day and is scared to talk to girls.
 Make him skinny fat with an elongated neck.

-People are caricatures, depending on the life they’ve won.
+People are caricatures, depending on the life they’ve earned.

 Champions look like champions.
 Even if you didn’t know who Mike Tyson or Tom Brady were, you’d know they were champions at something.
 Mike Tyson’s older than I am and still looks like he can get in the ring and knock someone out.